Syntax Guide

 Object|Boolean

-Sets a lock for the Job.
-The lock is automatically released after the Job completes.
-Locks cannot be used across repositories.
+Sets a lock for Job, the lock is automatically released after Job execution.

-Behavior: After task A acquires the lock, task B requests the lock and must wait for the lock to be released before acquiring it and continuing.
+Behavior: After task A acquires the lock, task B must wait for the lock to be released before continuing execution.

-If lock is true, key, expires, timeout, cancel-in-progress, wait, and cancel-in-wait take their default values.
+If lock is true, all parameters use default values.

 lock: true